NHSDigital/nhs-notify-web-cms/docs/pages/about/new-and-upcoming-features.md

 This page shows the latest updates to NHS Notify and what we plan to work on next.

 This information is a guide.
 It does not cover everything we do and some things may change.

-You can [contact us]({% link pages/support/support.md %}) if you:

-- have questions about our latest features and upcoming plans
-- want to get involved in user research
-- have suggestions for new features

 ## Latest features and updates

 - Eligible national programmes can send text message notifications to prompt recipients to read their messages in the NHS App